Sssssimonk/agent_village/README.md

 ## Parameters
 1. `hours_to_run` (optional): The number of hours you want the simulation to run.
 Default is 16
 2. `continue_simulation` (optional): A flag indicating whether to continue from an existing simulation.
 Use True to continue or False to start a new simulation.
 Default is False.
+3. `rag` (optional): THe underlying text generation method for the simulation.
+Use True to intialize the simulation with Retrieval Augmented Generation.
+Defualt is False.

 ## Reproducing Results
 To run the simulation, you simply need to run the `main.py `.
 This file will call the functions we defined in other files, so it is the primary entry point for our project and executes the necessary code to generate the results.